 - Using my fitness watch to count my daily steps

-- Creating my own fitness routines and sharing with you via Fat To Fit Club
+- Creating my own fitness routines and sharing with you

-- Weighing and measuring myself and sharing via Weigh-In Wednesday
+- Weighing and measuring myself regularly

-Fat To Fit Club showcases a range of workouts designed to boost your weight loss and fitness levels.
+I have created a range of workouts designed to boost your weight loss and fitness levels.
 We will be starting with HIIT workouts before branching out to other fitness routines.

 I’ll admit that although this is quite a positive and proactive step, I am a little anxious about sharing the numbers with everyone.
 However, I keep reminding myself that sometimes it’s good to do what scares us and it’s only numbers!